 Another fun idea is to donate money for a bench in a local park.
 Our parks have tons of walking trails with benches spread out throughout the area.

 Having a bench with your names and an inscription overlooking a beautiful spot can be one of the best wedding ring alternatives.
 You’ll have a special place to go to reconnect when times are tough.
 Plus, it’s a public declaration of love – similar to a ring – and serving your community simultaneously!

-6. Save your money for a destination wedding, honeymoon, a down payment on a house, or invest in your retirement fund.
+16. Save your money for a destination wedding, honeymoon, a down payment on a house, your bucket list, or invest in your retirement fund.

 I’m big on focusing on adventures and experiences over stuff.
 While I understand not everyone is like that, there are a lot of us out there.
 So why not invest that money into your honeymoon instead?

 Creating an unforgettable experience can be a great wedding ring alternative.
 Whether you choose to go overseas or travel across the country, the extra money saved from not purchasing rings will go long.